airpair/spinning-guide/post.md

 try to extract value in chat before the actual paid sessions.
 Use your intuition to chat for enough time to answer pre-session questions to set yourself up for success.
-Do not spend unaccounted hours going through the customers code and necessary book offline time.
+Do not spend unaccounted hours going through the customers code and if necessary book offline time.

 ## 3. Tools for AirPairing Sessions

 Live Pairing sessions by default are conducted through **AirPair Integrated Google Hangouts** on Air.
 Hangouts are currently the only system integrated into our automated workflow.
 Recordings are automatically given to the customer in the airpair.com UI for reference.
 They also help resolve disputes and track fulfilment.

 ### 3.1 New customers

-We encourage Hangouts for first interactions as the video great for building initial human connection / trust.
+We encourage Hangouts for first interactions as the video is great for building initial human connection / trust.

 AirPair has a money back-gaurantee <sup>See AirPair's Refund Policy for deatils on Money Back Gaurantee</sup> for the first hour with any new expert and new customers are just getting introduced to ideas like escrow.